SteeltoeOSS/Samples/Security/src/RedisDataProtectionKeyStore/README.md

 3. dotnet restore --configfile nuget.config
 4. Publish app to a directory
 (e.g. `dotnet publish --output $PWD/publish --configuration Release --framework net451 --runtime win7-x64`)
-5. Push the app using the provided manifest.
+5. Push the app using the appropriate provided manifest.
  (e.g.  `cf push -f manifest-windows.yml -p $PWD/publish`)

 Note: The provided manifest will create an app named `keystore` and attempt to bind to the Redis service `myRedisService`.

-Note: We have experienced this [problem](https://github.com/dotnet/cli/issues/3283) when using the RTM SDK and when publishing to a relative directory... workaround is to use full path.

 # What to expect - CloudFoundry
 After building and running the app, you should see something like the following in the logs.